3-5-2008 Bought Thought thread - SPOILERS

 PENANCE RELENTLESS #5 - Penance vs. Nitro!
 So it finally ends in this confrontation that's been building since Civil War started.
 It wasn't a bad series or finish, and made the character interesting where otherwise he was just dull and emo.
 Wonder where he'll go from here, and if his new outlaw status will carry over into the other books he's in.

-SUPERGIRL #27 - What the bad place?
+SUPERGIRL #27 - What the hell?
 I don't even know what went on with this issue, but I know there's yet MORE time travel stuff going on.
 Don't we have enough of that in several other books at the moment?
 Every time it looks like this series is picking up, it reverts back to a mess.

 TEEN TITANS YEAR ONE #3 - The Titans come together to take down their mentors.
 Not a bad little series.
 Cute, kinda funny, art leaves something to be desired but it fits the tone.
 Overall, an enjoyable book.